Woman killed in Kent last week was shot by 17-year-old son, who then killed himself, authorities say

 Police responded to reports of a shooting at about 2:45 p.m.
 They found the woman lying on the ground just outside the front of an apartment and the teen nearby, just inside the apartment, with a gun in his hand, according to police.
 Both were pronounced dead at the scene.

-Detectives are still investigating what led to the shooting.
+Detectives are still investigating what led to the argument before the shooting.